 Also, Mount Hermon has an annual rainfall of 1,300 mm and more.
 Due to the height of the mountain, the precipitation that falls on it is mostly snow.
-In addition, very strong winds blow on the mountain all year round.
-Furthermore, the temperature is very low and for most of the winter, it is around freezing.
+In addition, powerful winds blow on the mountain all year round.
+Furthermore, the temperature is low; for most of the winter, it is around freezing.
 Moreover, In the hot summer months, the temperature reaches 25 degrees.

 Mount Hermon: Flora and Fauna

-Fauna: Among the birds that nest at Mount Hermon is the White-throated robin; the Western rock nuthatch; Sombre tit; and Northern wheatear.
+Fauna: Among the birds that nest at Mount Hermon is the White-throated robin; the Western rock nuthatch; the Sombre tit; and the Northern wheatear.
 In addition, it is the most recommended place to spot a Pale Rockfish.
 Moreover, Mount Hermon is abundant with species of butterflies.
-In fact, 23 of which are unique to the Mount Hermon Nature Reserve.
-Also mammals like foxes; jackals; rabbits and more.
+In fact, 23 of them are unique to the Mount Hermon Nature Reserve.
+Also mammals like foxes, jackals, rabbits and more.
 In the past, specimens of a Syrian bear lived on Mount Hermon.
 But the last one was hunted in 1917.
 In the days of the Crusaders, the last Asian lions that lived on Mount Hermon were hunted.

 Mount Hermon During the Wars

-The attempt failed mainly due to a shortage of fighters and the force was ordered to retreat after losing 25 of its fighters.
-Towards the end of the war; a ‘dessert operation’ took place; with the aim of recapturing Mount Hermon.
-The operation was operated by the Golani Brigade that climbed up the mountain to occupy the Israeli outpost and a combined force of the 226th Brigade; a reserve paratroop brigade; which was landed from helicopters and captured the “Syrian Hermon” from behind.
+The attempt failed mainly due to a shortage of fighters, and the force was ordered to retreat after losing 25 fighters.
+Towards the end of the war, a ‘dessert operation’ took place; to recapture Mount Hermon.
+The operation was operated by the Golani Brigade, which climbed up the mountain to occupy the Israeli outpost, and a combined force of the 226th Brigade; a reserve paratroop brigade; which landed from helicopters and captured the “Syrian Hermon” from behind.